-Ranier Cherry Almond Muffins ~ these tender muffins are packed with ripe juicy cherries and topped with a sweet cherry glaze!
+Ranier Cherry Almond Muffins ~ these tender cherry muffins are packed with ripe juicy fruit and topped with a sweet cherry glaze!

 Yay!
 We’re right smack dab in the middle of the sweet spot for buying cherries.
 Supply is up and the price is down.
 I’ve never used Ranier cherries before, they’re those creamy yellow cherries from Washington; they’re usually more expensive, and harder to find.
 Apparently the birds like them too, and they eat a lot of the crop before it even leaves the trees.
 But they are affordable and in season right now, and so I grabbed a bag.